dbt-labs/dbt_metrics/README.md

 ```

 ### Time Grains
-The package protects against nonsensical secondary calculations, such as a month-to-date aggregate of a data which has been rolled up to the quarter.
+The package protects against nonsensical secondary calculations, such as a month-to-date aggregate of data which has been rolled up to the quarter.
 If you customise your calendar (for example by adding a [4-5-4 retail calendar](https://nrf.com/resources/4-5-4-calendar) month), you will need to override the `get_grain_order()` macro.
 In that case, you might remove `month` and replace it with `month_4_5_4`.
 All date columns must be prefixed with `date_` in the table, but this is not necessary in the model config.

 ### Custom aggregations
 To create a custom primary aggregation (as exposed through the `type` config of a metric), create a macro of the form `metric_my_aggregate(expression)`, then override the `aggregate_primary_metric(aggregate, expression)` macro to add it to the dispatch list.
 The package also protects against nonsensical secondary calculations such as an average of an average; you will need to override the `get_metric_allowlist()` macro to both add your new aggregate to to the existing aggregations' allowlists, and to make an allowlist for your new aggregation: